hernanponcedeleon/Dat3M/README.md

 **From Sources**

-Set Dat3M's home and add it to the path
+Set Dat3M's home and the folder to generate output files (the output folder can be something different)
 ```
 export DAT3M_HOME=<Dat3M's root>
+export DAT3M_OUTPUT=$DAT3M_HOME/output
 ```

 At least the following compiler flag needs to be set, further can be added